ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

 * `Namespaces <https://en.wikipedia.org/wiki/Linux_namespaces>`_ - introduced in 2002
 * `Cgroups <https://en.wikipedia.org/wiki/Cgroups>`_ - introduced in January 2008
-* `Capabilities <https://wiki.archlinux.org/index.php/capabilities>`_ (CAPS) - POSIX 1003.1e capabilities - predate namespaces, but gensis for Linux unknown - approximately Kernel 2.2 onwards
+* `Capabilities <https://wiki.archlinux.org/index.php/capabilities>`_ (CAPS) - POSIX 1003.1e capabilities - predate namespaces, but genesis for Linux unknown - approximately Kernel 2.2 onwards
 * File-system magic - such as `pivot_root <https://linux.die.net/man/8/pivot_root>`_, and `bind mounting <https://unix.stackexchange.com/questions/198590/what-is-a-bind-mount>`_ first appeared in Linux 2.4 - `circa 2001 <https://lwn.net/Articles/690679/>`_

 These features combine to give a form of virtualisation that runs directly in the host system Kernel of Linux, where the Container is typically launched by a Container Engine such as `Docker <https://docs.docker.com/>`_.